njm08/seePlusPlus/README.md

 ## Limitations

-- Running application in container on Docker Desktop with MacOs does not work.
+- Running application in container on Docker Desktop with MacOs.
 The camera cannot be opened in the container.
-- It is possible to get the camera feed from a HTTP or UDP server.
-However the latency is too high.
+Getting the camera feed from HTTP or UDP server has too latency.
+- Passing display to container not yet tested.
+Try "-e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix" when starting the container.
+- No GPU support on NVIDIA Jetson.
+Testing GPU support is done in separate repository with Python and Ultralytics packages.

 ## Coming Soon

-- Running the application on NVIDIA Jetson for higher performance.
+- Running the application on NVIDIA Jetson on GPUs with TensorRT engine.
 - Static Code Analysis in Github Actions
 - Automated Testing in Github Actions